Rostlab/predictprotein-docker/README.md

 ## Changing Default Configuration Files

 By default, the Docker container will look in `/etc/docker-predictprotein` (inside its container), for the configuration files needed to run.
+However, you'll need to adjust settings for [configuring MySQL services](#additional-result-data-using-an-external-mysql-instance)

 **Note**: every time the Docker container is run, a check is done to make sure all of the necessary configuration files exist in their expected location within the container, `/etc/docker-predictprotein`.
 Missing configuration files are automatically created, copied from the Docker container directory `/var/tmp/config/` to `/etc/docker-predictprotein`

-If you would like to access the configuration files, or to enable [MySQL services](#additional-result-data-using-an-external-mysql-instance), you'll need to bind-mount from your Docker host, to the Docker container at `/etc/docker-predictprotein`:
+In order to access the configuration files, to configure [MySQL services](#additional-result-data-using-an-external-mysql-instance), for instance, you'll need to bind-mount from your Docker host, to the Docker container at `/etc/docker-predictprotein`:

 ```shell
 $ docker run \